Third-person singular English grammar

 Ordinal number list

-Below is list of cardinal and ordinal numbers.
+Below is a list of cardinal and ordinal numbers.
 (Cardinal numbers are regular numbers that we use for counting.)

 Cardinal [left column] Ordinal [right column]